vidjil/vidjil/doc/server.md

-If something is not working properly, you have still the option to rollback to the previous images (for example by tagging as `latest` a previous image), and possibly by reusing also your last databse backup if something went wrong.
+If something is not working properly, you have still the option to rollback to the previous images (for example by tagging as `latest` a previous image), and possibly by reusing also your last datable backup if something went wrong.

 #### Launching a single container